A Decade of Research in Fog computing: Relevance, Challenges, and Future Directions: CONCLUSION

 Fog computing was coined by Cisco, a decade ago, which utilizes proximal computational resources for processing the sensor data, as part of IoT applications.
 Ever since its proposal, fog computing has attracted significant attention by both research community and industry, and people focused at addressing different challenges/aspects in realizing and utilizing the fog setup.
 However, after a decade of research, we still do not see large-scale deployments of public/private fog networks, which can be utilized in realizing interesting IoT applications.
 In the literature, we only see pilot case studies and small-scale testbeds, and utilization of simulators for demonstrating scale of the specified models addressing the respective technical challenges.
 There are several reasons for this.

-This paper first explored the classical case studies of fog computing, justifying its relevance.
-Later it grouped the fog computing challenges such as fog frameworks, simulators, resource management, placement strategies, quality of service aspects, fog economics etc. into twelve buckets and summarized them along with the state-of-the-art and future research directions.
+This paper first explored the case studies of fog computing in different domains, justifying the relevance of fog computing.
+Later it grouped the fog computing challenges such as fog frameworks, simulators, resource management, placement strategies, quality of service aspects, fog economics etc. into different clusters and summarized them along with the state-of-the-art and future research directions.
 We followed this with a thorough discussion stressing the need for the development of further real-world adaptable fog economics solutions and testing them in large-scale pilot case studies.
 Later, we outlined the further future research directions in fog computing from the perspective of the emerging trends in this domain and computer science in general, that could lead to the eventual deployment of fog networks and ubiquity of the fog-based applications.